LarryNaaa/Technical-Summary/Redux.md

     }
   }
 ```
 This function will be called when props are changed in the component.
 We call `MapStateToProps`  function to map two states(error and security) to props before, so props are changed and this function will be called by component.
-In this function, we need to do two things:
+In this function, we have two 'if' conditions here:
 1. if the boolean variable `validToken` is true, which means the token of user is valid and user has already login, then users will be redirected to dashboard page.
 2. if we get errors from backend, show them on the web page.